tisanelabs/tisanedocs/tisane_embedded.md

 _(language code)_-_(data store name)_

 For example, the data store containing the English phrasal patterns is: _en-phrase_.
-The language codes come from [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes); if the language model is specific to a dialect or a script (e.g. Simplified Chinese vs. Traditional Chinese), the code may be followed by an [ISO-3166 two-letter code of a region or a country](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes), e.g. _ps_AF_ for Pashto (Afghanistan).
+The language codes come from [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes); if the language model is specific to a dialect or a script (e.g. Simplified Chinese vs. Traditional Chinese), the code may be followed by an [ISO-3166 two-letter code of a region or a country](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes), e.g. _ps-AF_ for Pashto (Afghanistan).

 The datastore _xx-spell_, storing the spellchecking dictionaries, is optional.
 If it does not exist, no spelling corrections will be performed.